18 Positive Ways the World May Change After Coronavirus

 The possibility of improving the environment

 In looking for “good news” amidst the pandemic, you might have seen articles about wildlife returning to some areas, pollution clearing up, or water becoming clearer.
 Unfortunately, any beneficial environmental effects of lockdown might not last if we return to old habits.
 “Shortly after the lockdown began in Wuhan, carbon emissions dropped around 25 percent and the resulting reduction in air pollution was visible from space,” says Sean Young, PhD, a medical geographer and assistant professor at the University of Arkansas for Medical Sciences who has done research on the subject.
 “The improvement in air quality was rapid and dramatic, but it was also, sadly, temporary.
 The pandemic showed us that major improvements in air quality can occur quickly, even in large metropolitan areas, but it also showed us they are difficult to sustain.”
 However, seeing the possibilities may serve as motivation for better conservation of the planet.
-See the photos that show nature rebounding during coronavirus.

 More local, sustainable travel